What is the difference between food intolerance and food allergy?

 The FirstStep Test is a simple and convenient home to laboratory test.
 The test will give you a clear 'positive or negative' indicator of food intolerance*.
 If you have a positive result you may then choose to purchase one of our full programmes to investigate your individual problem foods under our expert guidance.

 - Simple ‘positive or negative’ indicator of food intolerance*

-- Convenient home to laboratory testing service with FREE delivery and return
+- Convenient home to laboratory testing service with FREE DELIVERY & FREE RETURN DELIVERY

 - If positive, the price is deducted from the cost of your Complete YorkTest Programme